 The Corporate Business Plan focuses on the outcomes for the community and is the driver behind the Council's priorities.
-The Council updated its Corporate Business Plan 2016-2020 following extensive consultation with residents to focus scarce resources on those services residents see as important.
+The Council updated its Corporate Business Plan following extensive consultation with residents to focus scarce resources on those services residents see as important.
 Elected members adopted the Corporate Business Plan taking those views into account.
-Due to the coronavirus pandemic, the Business Plan will now be updated in 2020/21.
+The Business Plan will be updated in 2021/22 as the Council moves into recovery from the pandemic.